To All You Princesses,

 I believe when we go to heaven and stand before Jesus at the heavenly gate, He isn’t going to look at how many people followed our Instagram, how many books we published, how many countries we traveled to, or how many ministries we could get started… He will ask us if we learned to love.
 He will look us in the eyes and say, “Daughter, did you love?”
 That is His desire.
 That is his greatest commandment.

 Don’t get so caught up in the calling, the big ministry, the huge crowds, that you forget about Jesus, about the love, and about the one.
-When you see it from His perspective, nothing is held in higher honor than learning to love.
+When you see it from His perspective, this is all that matters.

 “If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.”
 1 Corinthians 13:1-3

 Princesses, my encouragement to you is this: no matter where you are, no matter how your life looks like right now, no matter what people have said or done to you, if you are filled with the Holy Spirit and continue to receive the love Jesus has for you, you are already equipped and able to do full-time ministry.
 Your ministry is first and foremost to love God with all your heart, being completely surrendered and devoted to Him, and second to love those beside you.
-Everything else is just a side dish.
+Don’t be afraid, don’t let anyone say you can’t, and go.

 One of my favorite verses is Colossians 3:12-17, because I think it really gives such a great summary of how we ought to live: